Yanashiro/Readify-Thesis/components/main-test/readme.md

 This is where we can add the main-test content and pages

-all test incomplete - needs sessionStorage for storing test progress and timer progress so there is no interruption between page refreshes, but must terminate sessionStorage values if the page redirects
+all test incomplete - sessionStorage and cookies added, need to finalize test submission